nguyensjsu/sp18-281-avengers/Project_documentation/Feedback_Bruce_Decker.md

 * Started drawing front end UI design on Sketch.
 Discussed challenges we encountered.
 * Discussed Redis and Riak database
 *  Received feedback from teammates
+*  Faced some issues in configuring Redis master slave configuration

+## Week 3
+On week three, we discussed past feedbacks.
+Each team member started working on their own assigned tasks.
+*  Team members also shared their findings and research
+*  Started showing results and discussed among team members
+*  Resolved problems and code reviews
+*  Team members talked about their progress
+* Started on Go API
+* Team members expressed their concerns and problems
+* The whole talked about continuous improvements